aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 ```

-7. Store the SSH key  in AWS Secrets Manager as a failsafe in the event that the Key is lost
+7. Store the SSH key in AWS Secrets Manager as a failsafe in the event that the private SSH key is lost

 ```bash